Red X iconGreen tick iconYellow tick icon

 Research interests

-Election law, constitutional theory, rights law, contract law.
+Election law, constitutional theory, rights law.

 Andrew's research interests lie in the field of public law, rights jurisprudence and democratic theory, with a particular focus on the legal regulation of elections.
 He serves as the Faculty's co-ordinator of external affairs.